smartarch/extremexp-llm/patterns.md

 ---

-Rationale: Can the LLM understand meaning of tasks (e.g., task performs an operation that is not directly mentioned in the name)? (negative test)
+Rationale: Can the LLM interpret the meaning  of tasks adequately (e.g., task performs an operation that is not directly mentioned in its name)? (negative test)

 Parameters: